To help you make the transition to university, we've put together some resources which we hope you will find useful.

 If you're looking to brush up on your maths and programming skills over the summer, then this is the place to start!

 We're often asked by new students whether there is any preparatory reading that can be done before joining us here at York.
-We've put together a reading list for you to explore: we don't expect you to have read all these titles by the start of the autumn term, but we hope you find them interesting.
+We've therefore put together a reading list for you to explore, together with recommendations for online talks and lectures in the field of Computer Science.

 When you arrive, recommended reading will also be indicated for each module that you will be studying.
 You should be able to borrow these books from the University Library.